-- Poorly maintained and improperly used tires are dangerous. - Overloading your tires can cause overheating as a result of too much flexing.
-You could have an air-out and a serious accident.
-SeeLoading the Vehicle on page 5-28.
+- Poorly maintained and improperly used tires are dangerous. - Overloading the tires can cause overheating as a result of too much flexing.
+There could be a blowout and a serious crash.
+See Vehicle Load Limits on page 9-14.

 - Underinflated tires pose the same danger as overloaded tires.
-The resulting accident could cause serious injury.
+The resulting crash could cause serious injury.
 Check all tires frequently to maintain the recommended pressure.
-Tire pressure should be checked when your tires are cold.
-See Inflation - Tire Pressure on page 6-70. - Overinflated tires are more likely to be cut, punctured, or broken by a sudden impact - such as when you hit a pothole.
-Keep tires at the recommended pressure. - Worn, old tires can cause accidents.
-If your tread is badly worn, or if your tires have been damaged, replace them.
+Tire pressure should be checked when the tires are cold. - Overinflated tires are more likely to be cut, punctured, or broken by a sudden impact - such as when hitting a pothole.
+Keep tires at the recommended pressure. - Worn or old tires can cause a crash.
+If the tread is badly worn, replace them. - Replace any tires that have been damaged by impacts with potholes, curbs, etc.